yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

 A real employer and employee each obtain a [market](Glossary#market) rate of [interest](Glossary#interest).
 The employee's interest rate is his wage rate.
 The employer's interest rate is the [price](Glossary#price) obtained for the work product over the time of its production.
 The employer's production expense is the consumption of his borrowed capital, [reserved](Reservation-Principle) over that time, just as for the employee.
 The amount by which interest exceeds depreciation is the [increase in wealth](Depreciation-Principle) to both parties.

 The nominal interest rate obtained by both parties is the same.
 The difference in amounts returned is strictly a function of the amount of capital invested, either in individual production (employee) or in collective production (employer).
-The market valuation of the employee’s labor capital (i.e. its fraction of his wealth) can be inferred from his wage rate, by [discounting](https://en.m.wikipedia.org/wiki/Present_value) the implied principal by the market’s nominal interest rate.
+The market valuation of the employee's labor capital (i.e. its fraction of his wealth) can be inferred from his wage rate, by [discounting](https://en.m.wikipedia.org/wiki/Present_value) the implied principal by the market's nominal interest rate.

 > Wage = Value * (1 + nominal-interest-rate)